 How do you go about identifying all the high-risk areas in the code for the device and interconnected systems – without delaying the project indefinitely – until you can achieve 100% confidence that you’ve discovered all the critical defects residing in the code?

-It’s almost impossible – other than to be able to say: ‘we have complete requirements test coverage’, which yields a wavering level of confidence in the team’s ability to find & remove all the critical defects, while racing to meet deadlines.
+It’s always easy to say: ‘we have complete requirements test coverage’, yet everyone has a wavering level of confidence in the team’s ability to find & remove all the critical defects, while racing to meet deadlines.

-Add another layer of concern – you also need to make sure the system will handle all the data traffic traveling within the system (round trip from clinical datasets out to the devices, and all the device activity logs transmitting back to the hospital systems, including connected billing applications) without any delays – while multiple users access the system, simultaneously, throughout the hospital.
+Add another layer of concern; you also need to make sure the system will handle all the data traffic within the system (round trip from clinical datasets out to the devices, and all the device activity logs transmitted back to the hospital systems, including connected billing applications) without any delays – while multiple users access the system, simultaneously, throughout the hospital.

-You can’t allow data loss or corruption, nor – system performance degradation while system search or reporting processes are executed.
+You can’t allow data loss or corruption, or system performance degradation while system search or reporting processes are executed.

 Here is the million-dollar question: